StefanScherer/choco-docker-cli/MAINTENANCE.md

 ## How it works

-This Chocolatey package is designed to download the Docker CE client binary (.exe) from `download.docker.com/win/static/edge` and place it in `%PATH%`.
+This Chocolatey package is designed to download the Docker CE command line interface (cli) executable from `https://github.com/StefanScherer/docker-cli-builder` and place it in `%PATH%`.

-The pre-release packages download the docker client binary from `download.docker.com/win/static/test`.
+The pre-release packages download the docker client binary from the same location with the "Pre" meta-tag.

 Main installation script is written in PowerShell and is in `tools\chocolateyInstall.ps1`.